-His photographs have appeared in numerous exhibitions and reside in many museum and private collections, including those of the Philadelphia Museum of Art, the George Eastman House, the Santa Barbara Museum of Art, the Michener Art Museum, Lehigh University, Haverford College, and the University of North Dakota.
-His exhibition, Unseen Color, Part I,” was shown at The Light Room Gallery, Philadelphia, in March and April 2012; and “Unseen Color, Part II: East and West” was on view at The Light Room in May and June 2013.
-His work was recently included in the exhibitions “An Evolving Legacy: Twenty Years of Collecting at the Michener Art Museum” at the James A. Michener Art Museum (June 2009 – January 2010); “Streets of Philadelphia: Photography 1970–1985” at The Print Center, Philadelphia (fall 2009 and on view October – November 2016 at the Lithuanian Photographers’ Association, Vilnius, Lithuania); The Silver Garden” at the Philadelphia Museum of Art (February–July 2005); “Continuum: Photography in Philadelphia: Past, Present, and Future” at the Free Library of Philadelphia (March–July 2007); “Filling the Frame” at Photo West Gallery, Philadelphia (April 2007), and “Hot Topic,” a show about global warming, at The Germantown Academy (fall 2007).
-His work was included in the exhibition “Making Magic: Beauty in Word and Image” at the James A. Michener Art Museum (November 3, 2012 – March 31, 2013), and images from “Unseen Color” were shown at the InVision Photography Festival in Bethlehem, PA, from October 2012 to January 2013.
+His photographs have appeared in numerous exhibitions and reside in many museum and private collections, including those of the Philadelphia Museum of Art, the George Eastman Museum, the Santa Barbara Museum of Art, the Michener Art Museum, Lehigh University, Haverford College, and the University of North Dakota.
+His exhibition, Unseen Color, Part I, was shown at The Light Room Gallery, Philadelphia, in March and April 2012; and Unseen Color, Part II: East and West was on view at The Light Room in May and June 2013.
+His work was recently included in the exhibitions An Evolving Legacy: Twenty Years of Collecting at the Michener Art Museum at the Michener Art Museum (June 2009 – January 2010); Streets of Philadelphia: Photography 1970–1985 at The Print Center, Philadelphia (fall 2009 and on view October – November 2016 at the Lithuanian Photographers’ Association, Vilnius, Lithuania); The Silver Garden at the Philadelphia Museum of Art (February–July 2005); Continuum: Photography in Philadelphia: Past, Present, and Future at the Free Library of Philadelphia (March–July 2007); Filling the Frame at Photo West Gallery, Philadelphia (April 2007), and Hot Topic, a show about global warming, at The Germantown Academy (fall 2007).
+His work was included in the exhibition Making Magic: Beauty in Word and Image at the Michener Art Museum (November 3, 2012 – March 31, 2013), and images from Unseen Color were shown at the InVision Photography Festival in Bethlehem, PA, from October 2012 to January 2013.
 In 2013 his work was seen at the State Theater in Easton, PA (February–March) and at the Red Filter Gallery in Lambertville, NJ (March–April).
-“West Philly Days,” an exhibition of images made between 1967 and 1976, was shown in West Philadelphia at The Gold Standard in September–October 2014.
+West Philly Days, an exhibition of images made between 1967 and 1976, was shown in West Philadelphia at The Gold Standard in September–October 2014.
 His work is included in the current exhibition Through the Lens: Modern Photography in the Delaware Valley at the Michener Art Museum, February 4 – August 15, 2021.
 And one of his early street photographs will be included in Eyes on Main Street in Wilson, NC, opening October 2021.

 He has been widely praised for his writing about the photography art market, including his detailed auction reports, and for his extensive reporting on major stories like the exposure of the production of fraudulent Lewis Hine prints.
-His articles have been reproduced in dozens of other journals — like American Photo, The Art Newspaper, Town & Country, Silvershotz, Photo News, Camera, and the website Le Journal de la Photographie — and he has been called on as an expert to comment on the state of the photography market for publications such as The New York Times, The Toronto Globe & Mail, The Wall Street Journal, and Photo District News, and the New York Observer.
+His articles have been reproduced in dozens of other journals — like American Photo, The Art Newspaper, Town & Country, Silvershotz, Photo News, Camera, and the website Le Journal de la Photographie — and he has been called on as an expert to comment on the state of the photography market for publications such as The New York Times, The Toronto Globe & Mail, The Wall Street Journal, Photo District News, and the New York Observer.
 He has also written several essays and introductions for books, including for the 2012 Leica Oskar Barnack award winner Frank Hallam Day’s Nocturnal and Feo Pitcairn’s Primordial Landscapes (2015).
 He is a long-time member of the Board of Artistic Advisers of the Center for Emerging Visual Artists (CFEVA) in Philadelphia and also served for a number of years as a member of CFEVA’s Board of Directors.
 He is currently on the Board of Directors of the Conservation Center for Art and Historic Artifacts in Philadelphia.

-He has curated more than a score of exhibitions, including “Philadelphia Past and Present” at the Philadelphia Art Alliance for the city’s tricentennial in 1982.
-He was the curator of the acclaimed series “Photography: Contemporary Prospect” at Historic Yellow Springs (1994–2001).
-And he curated the exhibition “Camera Work: A Centennial Celebration,” which opened at the James A. Michener Art Museum in September 2003 and traveled nationally through January 2005; an exhibition of environmentally concerned photographs, “Paradise Paved,” for the Painted Bride Art Center (April–May 2005); “Radical Vision: The Revolution in American Photography, 1945–1980” at the James A. Michener Art Museum (January–May 2006); the retrospective exhibition “Andrea Baldeck: The Heart of the Matter” at the Moore College of Art, Philadelphia (January–March 2007); and “Saving Face,” an exhibition of portraits drawn from the collection of Robert Infarinato at the Michener (November 2008 – March 2009).
-He was also the curator for the Woodmere Art Museum Photography Triennial (September 2009 – January 2010) and “Mark Sadan: Shadows of Delight” at the Julia Margaret Cameron Trust and Galleries on the Isle of Wight, United Kingdom.
-His most recent curatorial project, “Extended Realities: The Language of Photomontage,” was seen at the Rowan University Art Gallery from October to November 2013.
+He has curated more than a score of exhibitions, including Philadelphia Past and Present at the Philadelphia Art Alliance for the city’s tricentennial in 1982.
+He was the curator of the acclaimed series Photography: Contemporary Prospect at Historic Yellow Springs (1994–2001).
+And he curated the exhibition Camera Work: A Centennial Celebration, which opened at the Michener Art Museum in September 2003 and traveled nationally through January 2005; an exhibition of environmentally concerned photographs, Paradise Paved, for the Painted Bride Art Center (April–May 2005); Radical Vision: The Revolution in American Photography, 1945–1980 at the Michener Art Museum (January–May 2006); the retrospective exhibition Andrea Baldeck: The Heart of the Matter at the Moore College of Art, Philadelphia (January–March 2007); and Saving Face, an exhibition of portraits drawn from the collection of Robert Infarinato at the Michener (November 2008 – March 2009).
+He was also the curator for the Woodmere Art Museum Photography Triennial (September 2009 – January 2010).
+Extended Realities: The Language of Photomontage was seen at the Rowan University Art Gallery from October to November 2013.
 His most recent curatorial project, 9 New Jersey Photographers, was exhibited at Stockton University from January – March 2018.
-He also has served as a juror for literally scores of competitions, locally, nationally, and internationally and has served as a portfolio reviewer at numerous photography festivals like FotoFest, Photo Lucida, Atlanta Celebrates Photography, and for several regional and national conferences of the Society for Photographic Education (SPE).
+He also has served as a juror for literally scores of competitions, locally, nationally, and internationally and has served as a portfolio reviewer at numerous photography festivals like FotoFest, Photo Lucida, Atlanta Celebrates Photography, Panorama, and for several regional and national conferences of the Society for Photographic Education (SPE).